 The Youth Advisory Council is a group of diverse young people from around Washington.
 They help the Department of Health learn about the public health topics that are important to young people.

-- Members will also be invited to review and give feedback on adolescent health materials—like flyers and webpages - that will be shared with families and young people.
+- Members are also get to review and give feedback on adolescent health materials—like flyers and webpages - that will be shared with families and young people.

-- Earn volunteer or community service hours (through a third party organization and only f permitted by the managing organization).
+- They can earn volunteer or community service hours (through a third-party organization and only f permitted by the managing organization).

-- Receive a $50 Amazon e-gift card after every meeting or activity.
+- They all receive a $50 Amazon e-gift card after every meeting or activity they participate in.

 What are the expectations of council members?